 (Bosque Redondo Memorial at Fort Sumner)

 A trading post was first located here in 1851.
 The Apache and Navajo were confined here by Col. Kit Carson beginning in 1863.
 However, control of the Bosque Redondo Indian Reservation was deemed a failure, as the Apaches unilaterally left in 1865, and the Navajos were allowed back to their homeland in 1868.
-The fort was discontinued soon after that, and was then sold to Lucien Maxwell.
-Billy the Kid was killed here in July 1881 and his gravesite is nearby.
-Maxwell abandoned the site in 1894.
+The fort was discontinued soon after that, and was then sold to Lucien Maxwell, who converted the Officers' Quarters into his new house.
+Billy the Kid was killed here in July 1881 and his gravesite is nearby at the Old Fort Sumner Military Cemetery.
+Maxwell's heirs sold the property, and it was later abandoned in 1894.
 Most of the site has since been damaged by floodwaters of the Pecos River.

 Post at Beck's Ranch

 (1859 - 1860), near Santa Rosa

 A temporary military outpost located two miles northeast of town.

 (1863 - 1864), Anton Chico

 A temporary post garrisoned by the CA Volunteer Cavalry.